 I’ve got a cute Christmas Farmhouse Toolbox to share with you guys today as part of our monthly thrift store makeovers we do.
 This chippy tool box had great character and shape, but I wanted to give it some DIY love and fill it with some Christmas decorations to use as a centerpiece in my dining room or maybe give it a home on my mantel.
 Because it’s small in size and portable you really could place this decor piece anywhere you want.

-You could use any wooden tool boxes you can find for this project or if you are really ambitious you could build your own with scrap wood.
-I had this toolbox on hand but if you’re luck enough to have a vintage tool box that would be gorgeous all prettied up for Christmas.
+You could use any wooden toolbox you can find for this project or if you are really ambitious you could build your own with scrap wood.
+I had this toolbox on hand but if you’re luck enough to have a vintage toolbox that would be gorgeous all prettied up for Christmas.

-I loved the look of my toolbox, but I wanted to lighten it up a bit.
+I loved the look of my toolbox, it already had that vintage tool box look, but I wanted to lighten it up a bit.

 Toolbox Makeover Supplies